jckarter/clay/doc/primitives-reference.md

 ### Checked integer operations

 These operations provide integer arithmetic operations checked for overflow.
 Unlike the previously-described numeric primitives, the results of these operations are always undefined if they overflow; however, an additional boolean value is also returned that will be true if the operation overflowed.
 For non-overflowing cases, these functions behave like their non-checked counterparts and return false as their second value.
+Unlike normal symbols, they may not be overloaded.

     [T | Integer?(T)]
     integerAddChecked(a:T, b:T) : T, Bool;